 - Think like Facebook!

-Understand Facebook’s mission and how to play their game and you will succeed.
+Understand Facebook’s mission and how to play its game and you will succeed.

 - Facebook is as relevant as ever.